Pat Robertson: Early life

 Marion Gordon Robertson was born on March 22, 1930, in Lexington, Virginia, into a prominent political family, the younger of two sons.
 His parents were Absalom Willis Robertson (1887–1971), a conservative Democratic Senator, and Gladys Churchill (née Willis; 1897–1968), a housewife and a musician.
-At a young age, Robertson was nicknamed Pat by his six-year-old brother, Willis Robertson, Jr., who enjoyed patting him on the cheeks when he was a baby while saying "pat, pat, pat".
+At a young age, Robertson was nicknamed 'Pat' by his six-year-old brother, Willis Robertson Jr., who enjoyed patting him on the cheeks when he was a baby while saying "pat, pat, pat".
 Later, Robertson thought about which first name he would like people to use.
 He considered "Marion" to be effeminate, and "M. Gordon" to be affected, so he opted for his childhood nickname "Pat".

 When he was eleven, Robertson was enrolled in the preparatory McDonogh School outside Baltimore, Maryland.
-From 1940 until 1946 he attended The McCallie School in Chattanooga, Tennessee, where he graduated with honors.
-He gained admission to Washington and Lee University, where he received a B.A. in History, graduating magna cum laude.
-He was also a member of Phi Beta Kappa, the nation’s most prestigious academic honor society.
+From 1940 until 1946, he attended The McCallie School in Chattanooga, Tennessee, where he graduated with honors.
+He gained admission to Washington and Lee University, where he earned a B.A. in History, graduating magna cum laude.
+He was also a member of Phi Beta Kappa, the nation's most prestigious academic honor society.
 He joined Sigma Alpha Epsilon fraternity.
-Robertson has said, "Although I worked hard at my studies, my real major centered around lovely young ladies who attended the nearby girls schools."
+Robertson said, "Although I worked hard at my studies, my real major centered around lovely young ladies who attended the nearby girls schools."